Simon Cooper (banker): Standard Chartered Bank

 On 17 December 2015, Standard Chartered Bank announced the appointment of Cooper to head its Corporate and Institutional Banking business, effective April 2016, based in Singapore.
-He took responsibility for the group's commercial bank two years later, creating the Corporate, Commercial and Institutional Banking (CCIB) division, providing services to companies and financial institutions in approximately fifty markets around the world.
+He took responsibility for the group's commercial bank two years later, creating the Corporate, Commercial and Institutional Banking (CCIB) division, providing services to companies and financial institutions in approximately sixty markets around the world.

+Cooper is Chair of the Advisory Board of the Lee Kong Chian School of Business.